CodeGoood/CTCI/README.md

 ![image](https://github.com/CodeGoood/Facility_layout/blob/master/CMAES_GUI.gif)

 ## Arguments Setting
-#### There are some arguments you need to input before starting the opitmization.
+#### There are some arguments you need to input before starting the optimization.
-**Popluation size** denotes the number of indivisual in CMA-ES.
+**Population size** denotes the number of individuals in CMA-ES.
-**Generation** denotes the critiria of this optimization.
+**Generation** denotes the criteria of this optimization.
 **Alpha, Beta, and Gamma** denote the parameters in CMA-ES.

 ## Anytime Behavior
-This part will present the generation and the corresponding fitness in a real-time chart.
+The chart presents the generation and the corresponding fitness in real-time.

 ## Canvas
 #### The right canvas shows the facility layout at every generation